1. Home

 The fact that your teen has consumed alcohol or other drugs or gambled does not mean they have a problem.
 Most people have experimented in this way, sometimes simply out of curiosity.

 For most young people, episodes of alcohol or drug consumption are temporary and will not be a major focus in their lives.
-In such cases, the cost, effects, fear of consequences and harm done to their health are convincing enough to keep them in control of their consumption.
+In such cases, the cost, effects, fear of consequences and harm done to their health are convincing enough to keep them in control.

 Casual use

 Some young people like to drink, use drugs or gamble with friends.
-So they repeat the experience and choose when to drink, use drugs or gamble and know when to stop.
+So, they choose when to drink, use drugs or gamble and know when to stop.

-• Does not cause problems for them with their family and friends
+• does not cause problems with their family and friends

 For some young people, drinking, using drugs or gambling becomes a major focus in their lives.
 It becomes their priority.
 Their social activities, such as parties and get-togethers with their friends, revolve around one of these habits.

-To learn more about disorders related to drinking, drug use or gambling or to get help, consult the Help and resources section.
+To learn more about drinking, drug use or gambling or to get help, consult the Help and resources section.

 Help your teen make informed choices

-Even if your teen does not have a disorder related to drinking, drug use or gambling, you can adopt certain attitudes that will help them make informed choices.
-For example:
+Even if your teen’s drinking, drug use or gambling is not high risk, you can help them make informed choices, for example:

 • Put them in a decision-making position: allow them to buy their own clothes, manage their pocket money, etc.